-1. Improve opportunities and access for persons of all ages, and abilities to ensure full participation in society
+- 1. Improve opportunities and access for persons of all ages, and abilities to ensure full participation in society - 2.
+Improve social equity and overall quality of life for people of all ages, abilities and incomes, including equity-deserving groups and all peoples with additional needs. - 3.
+Ensure that parks, open space areas, greenspace, trails and other public facilities are designed, built and managed to be accessible by everyone.

-- 2. Improve social equity and overall quality of life for people of all ages, abilities and incomes, including equity-deserving groups and all peoples with additional needs. - 3.
-Ensure that parks, open space areas, greenspace, trails and other public facilities are designed, built and managed to be readily accessed and used by everyone, regardless of age, size, ability or disability. - 4.
-Accommodate community-based social, education, health, cultural, religious and recreation facilities. - 5.
-Provide for a public participation process that allows for opportunities to be heard, all viewpoints considered, and consensus building within the community. - 6.
-Minimize the threat to life and the destruction of property from flooding, wave uprush, and other natural hazards. - 7.
-Identify the location of existing and former waste disposal sites. - 8.
+- 4. Accommodate community-based social, education, health, cultural, religious and recreation facilities. - 5.
+Minimize the threat to life and the destruction of property from flooding, wave uprush, and other natural hazards. - 6.
+Identify the location of existing and former waste disposal sites. - 7.
 Identify procedures for assessing contaminated sites.